WELCOME TO CUCCIOLINI LABRADOODLES…

 - Difficulty understanding personal space

-- Difficulty integrating multiple sensory inputs at the same time, such as reading lips before they are able to hear someone speak
+- Difficulty integrating multiple sensors at the same time, such as reading lips before they can hear someone speak

 Commands to help a Dog Learn